esineyildiz/talk2dergipark/README.md

    - Select the `chrome-extension` folder from this repo

 3. **Pin the extension**
-   - Click the puzzle icon in Chrome toolbar
+   - Click the puzzle icon in the Chrome toolbar
    - Pin "talk2DergiPark" for easy access

 ### Usage